Triangular Antenna Desk Lamp

-Materials: White/cream/ochre plastic.
-Rubber feet, 2 chromed brass telescopic antenna arms.
+Materials: 2 white/cream/ochre plastic triangles/pyramids.
+Rubber feet, 2 chromed brass telescopic extendable antenna rods.
 Aluminium reflector, porcelain G4-socket.
 Red plastic switch.
 Built-in transformer 220 – 12 volt.

 Max Height: 57 cm / 17.32”